I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdffilehandletargetfactory-createfilehandletarget.md

 For more information about <b>CreateFileHandleTarget</b> and I/O targets, see <a href="https://msdn.microsoft.com/cf1b39c3-4c82-411b-8eef-117ac0fe793e">Initializing a General I/O Target in UMDF</a>.

-The following code example shows how to create a file-handle-based I/O target for a named pipe.
-In this example, <i>m_FxDevice</i> is the interface pointer that <a href="https://msdn.microsoft.com/library/windows/hardware/ff558899">IWDFDriver::CreateDevice</a> provides.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |